Bacillus Bulgaricus starters are great at making excellent products. They are easy to use and the yogurt always turns out great.

-So let me quickly explain what’s going on.
+But let me explain what’s going on.

 The confusion comes from the assumption that the quantity of starter required to make yogurt is a linear function to the quantity of yogurt that it makes.
 While actually it is much closer to an exponential function.

-It takes a gram of starter to make a liter of yogurt, it takes about 10 grams of starter to make 50 liters of yogurt, and it takes a mere 400 grams of starter to make 10 metric tons of yogurt.
+Indeed, it takes a gram of starter to make a liter of yogurt, it takes about 10 grams of starter to make 50 liters of yogurt, and it takes a mere 400 grams of starter to make 10 metric tons of yogurt.

-That is a lot of yogurt!
+Now, that is a lot of yogurt!

 But then why are the packs marked for the full volume they make?
 Don’t you think that’s confusing?